 Full Day Class 9-2:30

-Our class is centered around the independence of the child in the environment.
+Class is centered around the independence of the child in the environment.
 The teachers observe the children and demonstrate lessons to them in a manner specifically suited to each child's needs and learning style.

-Our class is made up of the following areas:
+Classes are made up of the following areas:

 Practical Life: This area of the classroom encompasses a wide variety of items that better enable the child to gain independence in his/her environment.
 This could include pouring water, buttoning buttons, or polishing a mirror.